 Attorney Bio

-Rebecca Melone, Esq. is the Founder, Owner, and Managing Partner of Melone Hatley, P.C., a nationally recognized family law and estate planning firm with a growing presence across multiple states.
+Rebecca Melone, Esq. is the Founder, Owner, and Managing Partner of Melone Hatley, P.C., a nationally recognized family law and estate planning law firm with a growing presence across multiple states.
 An entrepreneur at heart, Rebecca launched the firm in 2014 as a solo practitioner with a vision to redefine client service in family law.
 Under her strategic leadership, the firm has expanded into a multi-office operation with more than two dozen attorneys serving clients in Virginia, Florida, South Carolina, and Texas.
 Her growth-driven mindset, combined with a deep commitment to client advocacy, has positioned Melone Hatley as a premier destination for families seeking trusted legal guidance.

 Driven by a vision to provide families with trusted legal counsel during life’s most challenging times, Rebecca built her firm on the principles of compassion, integrity, and relentless advocacy.
 Her leadership continues to reflect these values, guiding the firm’s growth while maintaining a deep commitment to personalized service.
 Under her direction, Melone Hatley has become one of the fastest-growing family law practices in the country.